Jun 22 2012

 Online learning allows students to take their course on the computer rather than in the traditional classroom setting.
-Students and the instructor communicate via email and discussion forums, and course materials, readings, quizzes and tests are located on a classroom website.
-While this is a convenient and exciting way to take a college course, these courses do require that students possess basic computer skills, solid reading and writing skills, and a high degree of self-discipline.
+Students and the instructor communicate via email and discussion forums, and course materials, readings, quizzes and tests are located on the Learning Management System’s course page for that class.
+Online courses do require that students possess basic computer skills, solid reading and writing skills, and a high degree of self-discipline.

 There are three types of courses at BCC that use online learning methods:

 - In fully-online courses, instructors and students communicate through the Moodle Learning Management System, and have no or very limited on-campus meetings.
 Instructors will place a course syllabus, online lecture notes/handouts, assignments, schedules, discussion questions, and contact and office hours information in Moodle.
 Typically, students will be asked to post responses to discussion questions in the course’s discussion forum area, in addition to completing assignments, tests, and papers.
 Students will receive grades on their work from the instructor, including feedback on participation via Moodle.